 Business-class passengers were also offered a kind of over shirt rather than pjs.

 The AV system is more than adequate.
-There’s the usual selection of movies and tunes plus live news and decent flight-following options but no heads-up display.
+There’s the usual selection of movies and tunes plus live news, games, and decent flight-following options but no heads-up display.

 Pre-departure drinks were offered as usual.

 After takeoff more beverages and snacks.